The City Library at Mailänder Platz, Stuttgart

 Public music libraries

-Large public libraries also preserve histor ical collections.
-A good example is the Central and Regional Library in Berlin (Zentral- und Landesbibliothek), where, among other things, visitors may use a collection of more than 73,000 LPs represent ing the output of sound recordings in the former state of East Ger many.
-One of the largest of Germany’s public music libraries is found in the Munich City Library (Münch ner Stadtbibliothek Am Gasteig), with 52,000 books, 70 periodical subscriptions, 122,000 items of sheet music and 67,000 sound recordings, plus special collections of rare items and autographs.
-Other large music libraries are located in Frankfurt am Main, Hamburg, Dresden, Leipzig, Düsseldorf and Stuttgart, not to mention the large district libraries in Berlin.
+Large public libraries also preserve historical collections.
+A good example is the Central and Regional Library in Berlin (Zentral- und Landesbibliothek), where, among other things, visitors may use a collection of more than 73,000 LPs representing the output of sound recordings in the former state of East Germany.
+One of the largest of Germany’s public music libraries is found in the Munich City Library (Münchner Stadtbibliothek Am Gasteig), with 52,000 books, 70 periodical subscriptions, 122,000 items of sheet music and 67,000 sound recordings, plus special collections of rare items and autographs.
+Other large public music libraries are located in Frankfurt am Main, Hamburg, Dresden, Leipzig, Düsseldorf, Stuttgart and the district libraries in Berlin.

 Scholarly music libraries